Kethan02/dsc180_website/_site/index.md

 <br><br>

 ### **Conclusion / Next steps**<br>
+Throughout the project, we created additional features such as category spending summaries along with feature based statistics to give the models more insight into overall consumer behavior and risk.

-We used both a logistic regression model and a sequential neural network model to determine the effectiveness of your features.
-The neural network provided more accurate results but took longer to train.
-The ROC-AUC score measures how well the model can distinguish between default and non-default cases.
-We created additional features like category spending summaries to give the models more insight into consumer behavior and risk.
-The next step is to filter down to the most impactful features to create the final credit scoring model.
+The models that we decided to use in our determination of how effective our features are included using a simple Logistic Regression model, along with a Sequential Neural Network.
+We decided to a model that is very straightforward just simply using previous classification outputs and another model that uses tensors / layers that would provide more granularity on our final output.
+After looking at both models, the neural network provided more accurate results but took longer to train.
+We used a  ROC-AUC score that measures how well the model can distinguish between default and non-default scenarios.

-add more....
+Based on our current work, we have been able to predict consumer default.
+The next step in creating a final credit score is to incorporate our own personal scaling to convert it to a marketable "score".
+Our group also aims to continue our next steps into looking at how to filter down our features to an even greater extent.
+It can be seen that a simpler model may not do as well as a complex model, but similarly amongst our features, a simple set of features would be more interpretable.
+This is a balance that our group would have to look deeper into.
+Given that we had more time on this project, we are interested in also looking further into extraneous factors such sa personal assets that could pose as a further way to create a credit scoring system.

+By further exploring those steps, this would create a model that encapsulates a whole vision of how a consumer behaves, generating greater granularity and accuracy into a predicted consumer credit score.
 <br>